-All cultural organisations are experts in audience engagement – it’s an essential part of what we do.
+All cultural organisations are expert in audience engagement – it’s an essential part of what we do.
 But an audience development plan is more than just an expression of how we do it.
 It is a forward-looking statement of intent and key to delivering public purpose, to staying relevant and resilient.

 The Audience Agency exists to give people better access to culture and we hope to support cultural organisations to become more democratic and inclusive.
 We think that having an explicit plan is a major step in that direction.
 It is important to say that there is no single, right way to create an audience development plan.
 Every organisation is trying to reach different audiences for different reasons and in different ways and your plan should reflect the scale,

-You may also find it useful to read our consultant's Top Tips for Getting Started with Audience Development.
+You may also find it useful to read our consultant'sTop Tips for Getting Started with Audience Development.

 As many of us strive to do our civic duty by sitting on the couch, the creative industries have stepped up to save us, offering a myriad of amazing, free online opportunities to keep engaging with arts, culture and heritage from home.